Check back for updates closer to the event!

-At The Festival: Stop by the ADA Access Info Booth, just inside the East Entrance.
-This is where you check out an access wristband for permission to use the raised viewing platforms, recharge wheelchairs and scooters, find the ASL interpreting schedule (if a request has been made in advance), Braille and Large Print program guides, learn where to meet for assistance with exiting, get assistance and information about the Access Program, and fill out a feedback form.
+At The Festival: Stop by one of the ADA Access Info Booths.
+One is located just inside the East Entrance, the other is for those who come by ferry.
+Turn left after getting off the ferry and look for the booth with the wheelchair symbol sign.
+At these booths people with mobility disabilities may check out an access wristband for permission to use the raised viewing platforms, recharge wheelchairs and scooters, find the ASL interpreting schedule (if a request has been made in advance), Braille and Large Print program guides, learn where to meet for assistance with exiting, get assistance and information about the Access Program, and fill out a feedback form.